ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |id_token|{{request-subject}} and {{response-subject}} of {{&SELF}}|
 |saml2|{{request-subject}} and {{response-subject}} of {{&SELF}}|

-## Client Instance Fields {#IANA-client-instance}
+## GNAP Client Instance Fields {#IANA-client-instance}

-This document defines a means to send information about the client instance, for which IANA is asked to create and maintain a new registry titled "Client Instance Fields".
+This document defines a means to send information about the client instance, for which IANA is asked to create and maintain a new registry titled "GNAP Client Instance Fields".
 Initial values for this registry are given in {{IANA-client-instance-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-client-instance-template}}.
 The DE is expected to ensure that registrations for the same name with different types are sufficiently close in functionality so as not to cause confusion for developers.